GlowstoneMC/docs/Getting_Started/install_java.rst

 Install Java
 ============

-Install `Oracle Java 8`_ (recommended).
+Install `OpenJDK 8`_ (recommended).
-If you're running a Linux distro, look into installing Oracle Java through your package manager before using these downloads.
+If you're running a Linux distro, look into installing OpenJDK through your package manager before using these downloads.
-But, if you really don't want Oracle Java, you can use OpenJDK_.

 .. note::